The Oblique Place is an exceptional literary journey, an achingly beautiful fusion of memories and history unlike any other.

 "Caterina Pascual Soderbaum has left a major European literary work of art as her legacy" STEVE SEM-SANDBERG, author of Emperor of Lies

-The Oblique Place is an exceptional journey, an autobiographical novel that probes the ruinous legacies of Fascist Europe in the twentieth century.
+The Oblique Place is a captivating journey of the imagination, a prize-winning novel that probes the ruinous legacies of Fascist Europe in the twentieth century.

-From a starting point of the discovery of photographs in a family album - of a grandfather who joined Hitler's army, of her Spanish father dressed in the Francoist uniform - Caterina Pascual Soderbaum explores her connections to the most abhorrent passages of twentieth-century history.
-Her mother was a cousin of Kristina Soderbaum, a celebrated Swedish film star of the Third Reich, adored by Goebbels.
+The discovery of photographs in an album - of her Spanish grandfather who joined Hitler's Wehrmacht and her father in the uniform of Franco's army- leads Caterina Pascual Soderbaum to explore her family's links to some of the most abhorrent passages of twentieth-century history.
+Her mother turns out to be related to Kristina Soderbaum, a celebrated Swedish film star of the Third Reich, adored by Goebbels.

-She travels with husband and child to the shores of idyllic Attersee in Austria, where the officers of extermination camps spent their holidays, and from Schloss Hartheim, where the staff of the Nazi euthanasia programme forgot, with the help of alcohol and sex, the horrors that took place there, to Villa Saint-Jean, a summer residence where malnourished children from France's internment camps were sent to recover.
+She travels with husband and child to the shores of the idyllic Attersee in Austria, where the officers of the extermination camps spent their holidays.
+The journey continues from Schloss Hartheim, where the staff of the Nazi euthanasia programme forgot, with the help of alcohol and sex, the horrors that took place there, to the Villa Saint-Jean, where malnourished children from France's internment camps were sent to recover.

-An exploration into her own family's disturbing history is fused with vividly captured episodes, and the threads of evil that she lays bare she describes in language so beautiful, so subtle and painterly, that her odyssey is at once shattering and mesmerising.
+This imaginative rediscovery of her own family's disturbing history is fused with vividly captured episodes from other lives and times, and the threads of evil that she lays bare are described in language so beautiful, so subtle and painterly, that her odyssey is at once shattering and mesmerising.